duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_templates_overview.md

 ## Products Template Group

 Best used to showcase products with an image, rating, review, brand and/or price.
-To give you a better idea, this template was initially created for the Amazon Spice.
 An optional `buy` sub-template can be used to provide a compelling call-to-action (i.e. button).

 ### Usage